Dr. Julia Moore

-Dr. Julia Moore (formerly Devous) is the Director of Development and Community Relations, a new role she began at PVCC during the summer of 2009.
+Dr. Julia Moore is the Director of Development, Alumni and Community Relations, a new role she began at PVCC during the summer of 2009.
 She previously served the college as the Director of Institutional Advancement from fall 2005 through summer 2009.
-Julia has over nineteen years of professional experience in development, advancement, marketing, communications and public relations -- sixteen of those in higher education.
+Julia has over twenty four years of professional experience in development, advancement, marketing, communications, alumni, and public relations -- twenty one of those in higher education.

 Julia received her doctorate in Fine Arts with a specialization in Theatre Management, and an M.A. in Theatre from Texas Tech University.
 She has a Bachelor of Fine Arts in Theatre with a double major in marketing from Millikin University in Illinois.
 Previously she held positions at the University of Arizona (ten years as the Director of Marketing and Development for the School of Theatre Arts), the University of Central Florida (Associate Professor of Theatre Management), and the University of Vermont.
 She served as the Director of Marketing for the City of Mesa’s new $100 million Mesa Arts Center for three years.
 She has fourteen years of university teaching experience at all course levels, 100-level through graduate level in theatre, theatre management and arts marketing.
 With her background in theatre as a former actress and stage manager, Dr. Moore particularly enjoys special events management and public speaking.

 She is a professional member of the Association of Fundraising Professional (AFP), the Council for Advancement and Support of Education (CASE) and the Council for Resource Development (CRD).
 Outside of work, Dr. Moore serves as the Public Relations/Fundraising chair for the Annie Moore Memorial Project through Phoenix’s nonprofit Irish Cultural and Learning Foundation.